duckdb/duckdb-web/docs/faq.md

 ### Where do I find the DuckDB Logo?
 You can download the DuckDB Logo here: <br/> • Web: [png](/images/logo-dl/DuckDB_Logo.png) / [jpg](/images/logo-dl/DuckDB_Logo.jpg) <br/>  • Print: [svg](/images/logo-dl/DuckDB_Logo.svg) / [pdf](/images/logo-dl/DuckDB_Logo.pdf) <br/><br/>The DuckDB logo & website were designed by [Jonathan Auch](http://jonathan-auch.de) & [Max Wohlleber](https://maxwohlleber.de).

+### How can I expand the DuckDB website?
+The DuckDB Website is hosted by GitHub pages, its repository is [here]( https://github.com/cwida/duckdb-web).
+Pull requests to fix issues or generally expand the documentation section are very welcome.

 ### How is DuckDB related to MonetDB, MonetDBe or MonetDBLite?
 DuckDB is a new from-scratch development.
 There is no connection to MonetDB or MonetDBLite from an architectural perspective.
 We have borrowed ca. 200 lines of code related to date math however.